Things to Do in Grand Rapids With Kids

 It’s such a walkable city with little traffic.
 Each neighborhood has its own good eats, fun shops, and friendly people.

 1 – Visit the Animals at John Ball Zoo

 1300 Fulton St W, Grand Rapids, MI 49504

 Lions and tigers and bears- and more!
 Every kid loves a trip to the zoo!

-Not only can you enjoy the many animal exhibits, but John Ball Zoo in the city of Grand Rapids also offers classes, camps, Twilight Tours, Overnight Adventures, Animal Adventures and special events, like IllumiZoo, throughout the year for even more hands-on learning.
+Not only can you enjoy the many animal exhibits, but John Ball Zoo in the city of Grand Rapids also offers classes, camps, Twilight Tours, Overnight Adventures, Animal Adventures and special events, like the Grand Rapids Lantern Festival, throughout the year.

 It’s one of the best zoos around for hands-on experiences like camel rides, zip line, feeding budgies and even a petting zoo.

 2 – Spend the Day at Frederik Meijer Gardens

 1000 Beltline Ave NE, Grand Rapids, MI 49525

 You’ll never get bored at Frederik Meijer Gardens & Sculpture Park, located at the edge of the Grand Rapids city limits.